tommeagher/heroku_ebooks/README.md

  This fork has been modified somewhat to make setup and configuration even easier using Environmental variables set in Heroku rather than being hardcoded into the script.

- Note that these changes only apply to Twitter as I do not care for Mastadon.
+ Note that with this version only pulls from twitter in this fashion.

- 11/17/18 - Works using Environmental Variables in Heroku to control the Tweet Account, Source Account, Odds, and Order.
+ 11/17/18 - Works using Environmental Variables in Heroku to control the Tweet Account, Source Account, Odds, and Order, support for multiple accounts.

 ```
 heroku config:set TWEET_ACCOUNT=account_to_tweet_to